 The curious contrast here is how modernity of western civilization butts up against the powerful forces of tropical Amazonia.
-On the one hand, it’s impossible to miss the profoundly futuristic influence of the European Space Agency launch center in Kourou (especially if you’re around when one of the Ariane-5 rockets lifts a satellite into space) while at the same time the macabre allure of colonial France’s torturous past rest peacefully offshore on the three Isles du Salut (commonly known as “Devils Island”).
+On the one hand, it’s impossible to miss the profoundly futuristic influence of the European Space Agency launch center in Kourou (especially if you’re around when one of the Ariane-5 rockets lifts a satellite into space) while at the same time the macabre allure of colonial France’s torturous past rest peacefully offshore on the three Îsles du Salut (often mistakenly referred to as “Devils Island”).

 Meanwhile, the narrow strip of coastal development is shadowed by dense rainforests covering 95% of its territory, bursting with the same nature (1300 types of trees, 190 species of mammals, 720 species of birds, and 480 species of fish) and cultural heritage that define the rich character of the entire Guianan Shield.
 The beaches at Gallibi are renowned as a haven for turtle nesting, and the Marshes of Caw offer a swampy paradise of birds and four types of caiman.

 Intrepid visitors from North America and the UK are simultaneously delighted by the natural and cultural treasures offered by French Guiana and dismayed by the utter lack of infrastructure for english-speaking travelers.
 Wilderness Explorers has worked hard in recent years to identify a small cadre of qualified english-speaking guides who can bring this utterly unknown corner of South America alive.
 Get in touch – we’d love to tell you more about this remarkable slice of Europe in South America.

 Why Travel with Wilderness Explorers?